How can we help you?

 What is this about?

 Data Integrity Checks in EKO Q help you understand whether your dataset is complete, consistent, and physically sound to set a solid base for your analyses.
-The checks inspect general data structure, look for irregularities on a large scale, and summarize key informative metrics.

-The checks follow the requirements of industry standards such as IEC 61724-1 and ISO/TR 9901, solar industry best practices and recommendations of EKO Instruments.
+These checks inspect general data structure, look for irregularities on a large scale, and summarize key informative metrics.
+They are based on industry standards such as IEC 61724-1 and ISO/TR 9901, as well as solar industry best practices and recommendations from EKO Instruments.

 Why this matters

-- Missing data during peak sun hours can underestimate performance
+• Missing data during peak sun hours can underestimate performance

-- Incorrect timezone can shift the entire solar profile
+• Incorrect timezone can shift the entire solar profile

-- Wrong units of measure require conversion before the data can be used
+• Wrong units of measure require conversion before the data can be used

 Note: Whether your data is still good for your needs depends on your application.
 Some checks may be relevant or not in your case.
 Data Integrity Checks help raise general flags to let you see your data better and decide.